jeftegoes/AwsOverview/Machine Learning/AI and ML.md

   - Predict any occluded part from all available parts.
 - After solving the pre-text tasks, we have a model trained that can solve our end goal: "downstream tasks".

+## 13.5.
+Transfer Learning

+- Reuses knowledge from a previously trained model for a related task.
+- Improves performance with less training data and fewer computational resources.
+- Adapts existing models using new data from similar domains.
+- Ideal when multiple models can benefit from shared knowledge.

 # 14. What is Reinforcement Learning (RL)?

 - A type of Machine Learning where an agent learns to make decisions by performing actions in an environment to maximize cumulative rewards